kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 server if the Name field has not been provided.
 The provided value must be valid within the rules for Name, and may be truncated by the length of the suffix required to make the value unique on the server.
-If this field is specified, and Name is not present, the server will NOT return a 409 if the generated name exists - instead, it will either return 201 Created or 504 with Reason `ServerTimeout` indicating a unique name could not be found in the time allotted, and the client should retry (optionally after the time indicated in the Retry-After header).
+If this field is specified, and Name is not present, the server will return a 409 with Reason `AlreadyExists` if the generated name exists, and the client should retry (optionally after the time indicated in the Retry-After header).

 ## Optional vs. Required